-In 2009, approximately \$322,000 was spent on capital asset additions at the Carseland facility, the majority of which was for a new storage facility for residential lumber products.
-The Salmon Arm forestry operation saw capital expenditures of approximately \$1.0M, consisting of \$425,000 for new logging road construction and \$575,000 for deferred development costs.
+In 2010, approximately \$75,000 was spent on capital asset additions at the Carseland facility, relating primarily to the pole incisor and machine centre.
+The Salmon Arm forestry operation saw capital expenditures of approximately \$1.25 million, including \$400,000 for new logging road construction and \$850,000 for deferred development costs.